-HOLMWOD HOUSE OF RESTRAINT

-This form, once co mpleted, should be handed to FCB.
+This forms once completed should be handed to ECR

-Date of Incident: Time of Incident:
+Pate of Incident: completed, should be handed to FCB.
+Time of Incident:

 upil Name: DoB:

+Dob.

 Member(s) of staff involved:

-Adult witnesses to restraint: Pupil witnesses to restraint:
+adult witnesses to restraint: Pupil witnesses to restraint:

 Outline of event leading to restraint:

 Outline of incident of restraint (including restraint method used):

 Outcome of incident:

 Description of any injury sustained and any subsequent treatment:

 Signatures of staff completing report:

-то ве со MPLETED BY FCB/AJM
+то ве с COMPLETED BY FCB/AJM

 Date/time parent/carer informed of incident:

 By whom informed:

 Outline of parent/carer response:

-Brief description of any subsequent inquiry/complaint or action: